Our Services / Other Resources / Eye Care

 Paying for Eye Care

 Medicare does not normally cover routine vision services, such as eyeglasses and eye exams.
-Medicare may cover some vision costs if associated with another covered expense (that is, vision costs associated with eye problems resulting from an illness or injury).
-For example, following cataract surgery that implants an intraocular lens, Medicare Part B helps pay for corrective lenses–one pair of eyeglasses or one set of contact lenses.
+Medicare may cover some vision costs - if associated with another covered expense (that is, vision costs associated with eye problems resulting from an illness or injury).
+For example, following cataract surgery that implants an intraocular lens, Medicare Part B helps pay for corrective lenses (one pair of eyeglasses or one set of contact lenses).

-NJ Medicaid/Family Care will cover a vision exam and eyeglasses but you will need to use an approved Medicaid provider.
-Contact your Medicaid managed care organization for information.
+NJ Medicaid/Family Care will cover a vision exam and eyeglasses – but you will need to use an approved Medicaid provider.
+Contact your Medicaid managed care for information.

 EyeCare America is a public service program of the Foundation of the American Academy of Ophthalmology.
-Their mission is to preserve sight by raising awareness about eye disease and providing access to medical eye care.
-People who are age 65 or older and who have not seen an Eye M.D. in three or more years may be eligible to receive a comprehensive, medical eye exam and up to one year of care at no out-of-pocket cost for any disease diagnosed during the initial exam.
-Volunteer ophthalmologists will waive co-payments, accepting Medicare and/or other insurance reimbursement as payment in full.
-Patients without insurance receive this care at no charge.
+People who are aged 65 or older and who have not seen an Eye M.D. in three or more years may be eligible to receive a comprehensive, medical eye exam and up to one year of care at no out-of-pocket cost for any disease diagnosed during the initial exam.
+Volunteer ophthalmologists will waive co-payments, accepting Medicare and /or other insurance reimbursement as payment in full: patients without insurance receive this care at no charge.
+EyeCare America does not provide eyeglass prescriptions, eyeglass/refraction exams (the prescription part of exam) or cover the cost of glasses.
+If you are concerned about the cost of these items, please discuss this with the doctor BEFORE the examination.
+877-887-6327 (11:00-3:00- EST)

 Area Eye Care Providers